Wetlands Logging Guide

 process_logger.subscribe(check_output, include_history=False)

-# Wait for port announcement with timeout
+# Wait for a custom application log line with timeout

-def port_predicate(line: str) -> bool:
+def ready_predicate(line: str) -> bool:

-port_line = process_logger.wait_for_line(port_predicate, timeout=30)
+ready_line = process_logger.wait_for_line(ready_predicate, timeout=30)

-if port_line:
+if ready_line:

 If you want to capture only logs from a specific execution (filtering by call_target), use a filter: